l777lOmnomnom/text_mining_praktikum/README.md

 . venv/bin/acrtivate
 ```

-2. Create or choose a config (you can find example configs in "conf/". ) and start the main script with it a parameter:
+2. Create or choose a config (you can find example configs in "conf/". ) and start the main script with it as parameter:
 ```
 python3 main.py -c path/to/config.conf
 ```